IRP 15

 Duration: 36 months

-Estimated monthly gross salary: 2.865 euros /month (Including living and mobility allowances)
+Estimated monthly gross salary: 3 024 € for France and 2865 € per month in Spain (Including living and mobility allowances)

 Application closed